Embracing New Possibilities

 Getting safe drinking and household water to families is vital to maintaining a healthy, thriving community.
 Right now, Alight is providing essential water, sanitation infrastructure and hygiene services in three refugee camps in Rwanda—Kiziba, Gihembe, and Nyabiheke.
 This includes managing the camps’ water supply through boreholes and natural sources, maintaining water infrastructure like showers, taps, pipes, reservoirs, and purifications, as well as regular water testing and quality control.

 Sanitation and hygiene go hand in hand with safe water and healthy living.
 Alight teams ensure that there are clean and safe latrines available for both men and women, manage waste disposal, and build knowledge of best hygiene practices to prevent the spread of diseases.

-Under Umuganda (Rwanda’s country-wide community clean-up and projects’ initiative), the Rwanda team continues to train and manage refugee communities, through their established committees and leadership structures to contribute to the maintenance of the water and sanitation systems.
-Every month, we involve and work with refugee volunteers to test and purify water sources and monitor water points, latrines, and participate in hygiene promotion campaigns.
+Under Umuganda (Rwanda’s country-wide community clean-up initiative), the Rwanda team continues to train refugee communities to contribute to the maintenance of the water and sanitation systems.
+Every month, we work with refugee volunteers to test and purify water sources, monitor water points and latrines, and participate in hygiene promotion campaigns.
 It’s a group effort!

 Protecting Communities & Prevention of SGBV

 Life in a refugee camp, unmoored from the routines and structures of your old life, can present a whole new level of challenges for already-vulnerable people—especially women and children.
 Across all refugee camps and in urban settings in Rwanda, Alight teams actively work to reduce the risk of gender-based violence through a community-led approach, promoting resilience, fostering community activism, enabling survivors and those at risk to access care and support.